Top of the page

 When the uterus moves down in the pelvis and starts to press into the vagina, it is called uterine prolapse.

 It can happen when the muscles and tissues that hold the uterus in place get weak or damaged.
 This can be caused by pregnancy and childbirth, being overweight, or frequent constipation.
 Or the muscles and tissues may get weaker as you age.

 This problem may cause you to leak urine.
 Or you may have trouble passing urine or stool.
 You may feel pain during sex.
 But in most cases, prolapse doesn't cause more serious health problems.

 You may feel better if you change how you do some of your daily activities.
 And you can try exercises to make your pelvic muscles strong.
-But if these don't help, you may want to talk with your doctor about surgery.
+Or your doctor may suggest a pessary.
+Surgery may also be an option.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.